Skip to content

 by Subhash Rao 14 Jan 2026

 Omega-3 fatty acids are essential polyunsaturated fats that play a critical role in heart, brain, and inflammatory health.
 They cannot be synthesized by the body and must be obtained from diet or supplements.
-With growing awareness of cardiovascular and cognitive health, omega-3 supplements — especially fish oil capsules — have become popular worldwide, including the UAE.
+With growing awareness of cardiovascular and cognitive health, omega-3 supplements — especially fish oil capsules — have become popular worldwide, including in the UAE.

 This article provides a comprehensive guide to omega-3 fatty acids, types, health benefits, dosage recommendations, side effects, and safety considerations, with a special focus on EPA vs DHA.